-Year Salary Directors Fees Stock-based compensation Annual incentive plans Pension value (1) All other compensation Total compensation 2015 698,599 108,982 41,322 - 54,882 - 903,785 2014 950,386 114,946 51,605 - 63,560 - 1,180,497
+Year Salary Directors Fees Stock-based compensation Pension value All other compensation Total compensation

+2016 708,660 66,484 33,947 55,649 - 864,740

+2015 698,599 108,982 41,322 54,882 - 903,785

 Notes:

 (1) The Company is required by applicable law in Australia to make an annual contribution of 9.5% of gross annual salary to the nominated superannuation funds of Australian employees.
 Subject to the prevailing legislation, employees are able to elect a higher rate at which the Company contributes.
 The Company contributes to superannuation funds of Australian resident named executive officers (NEO) at a rate of 10% of base salary per year, in addition to the base salary.
 The Company does not provide defined benefit plans or other pension entitlements for any of its employees.